usedesk/UseDeskSwift/README.md

 ## License

-Use_Desk_iOS_SDK is available under the MIT license.
+UseDesk_SDK_Swift is available under the MIT license.
 See the LICENSE file for more info.